tjohnston-softdev/njs-express-template/readme.md

 This repository serves as a template for Node JS server applications running on the [Express framework](https://expressjs.com/).
 These frameworks can be a little complicated to get started with since it isn't always just installing a single package like in other use cases.
 Frameworks such as Express are made up of many different components and sub-components.
 It isn't always obvious which packages you should install for a given project.

-Thankfully the Express developers are aware of the complexities and offer a [generator tool](https://expressjs.com/en/starter/generator.html) for the terminal that can automatically initialize an Express server project with the necessary packages.
+Thankfully the Express developers seem to be aware of this because they offer a [generator tool](https://expressjs.com/en/starter/generator.html) for the terminal that can automatically initialize an Express server project with the necessary packages.
 You are also given options of what view engine to use for server-side rendering, such as [EJS](https://ejs.co/).

 The generator tool is very useful at what it does but as somebody who works primarily in the back-end, I was a little confused by all of the different *view engines* on offer.
 Hence, I decided to create a repository that I can use as a template for Express APIs without having to refer back to the tutorial.
 It uses EJS for server-side rendering and vanilla CSS.
 I also included the `.gitignore` file.